liazylee/lip_reading/Lip Reading.md

     * We will explore various deep learning models, including convolutional neural networks (CNNs) ; recurrent neural networks (RNNs).such as Long Short-Term Memory(LSTM) networks; Hybrid models that combine CNNs and RNNs; End-to-End Models: models that directly map the input to the output without any intermediate steps; 3D CNNs: models that can capture temporal information from video data.
     * We will select the model that yields the best performance on the testing set.
 4. Model Training:
+    * I used 3D CNNS conbined with LSTM using the grid corpus dataset.
 5. Model Evaluation:
 6. Model Optimization:
 7. Combine Audio and Visual Cues: